-- 2. To install a new system battery: - a.
-Hold the battery with the positive side facing up and slide it under the securing tabs. - b.
+- 2. To install a new system battery: To install a new system battery, - ${\bf a.}\;\;$ Hold the battery with the positive side facing up and slide it under the securing tabs. - b.
 Press the battery into the connector until it snaps into place.

-Figure 89.
+Figure 83.
 Installing the system battery

-- 1. If applicable, Install the expansion card riser and connect the cables to the expansion card(s). - 2.
-Follow the procedure listed in the After working inside your system. - 3.
+- 1. Install the LOM riser card. - 2.
+If applicable, connect the cables to the expansion card(s). - 3.
+Follow the procedure listed in the After working inside your system. - 4.
 Confirm that the battery is operating properly, by performing the following steps: - a.
-Enter the System Setup, while booting, by pressing F2. - b.
-Enter the correct time and date in the System Setup Time and Date fields. - c.
+Enter the System Setup, while booting, by pressing F2. - $\boldsymbol{b.}$ Enter the correct time and date in the System Setup \boldsymbol{Time} and \boldsymbol{Date} fields. - c.
 Exit the System Setup. - d.
 To test the newly installed battery, remove the system from the enclosure for at least an hour. - e.
 Reinstall the system into the enclosure after an hour. - f.
 Enter the System Setup and if the time and date are still incorrect, see Getting help section.

-Optional internal USB card
+Optional internal USB memory key

-i NOTE: To locate the internal USB port on the system board, see the System board jumpers and connectors section.
+(i) NOTE: To locate the internal USB port on the system board, see the System board jumpers and connectors section.

-Removing the optional internal USB card
+Replacing optional internal USB memory key

-\triangle CAUTION: To avoid interference with other components in the server, the maximum permissible dimensions of the USB memory key are 15.9 mm width x 57.15 mm length x 7.9 mm height.
+\triangle CAUTION: To avoid interference with other components in the server, the maximum permissible dimensions of the USB memory key are 15.9 mm wide x 57.15 mm long x 7.9 mm high.

 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system.
+Follow the procedure listed in the Before working inside your system. - 3.
+Remove the air shroud.